pyzo/pyzo-website/pages/python_vs_matlab.md

     was created to be a generic language that is easy to read, while Matlab started as a matrix manipulation package to which they added a programming language.
 As you become more familiar with Python, you will be amazed with how well it is designed.
-There is only one word for that: Beautiful.
   * **Powerful**.
-Because it's so well designed, it's easier than other languages to transform your ideas into code.
+Because it's well designed, it's easier than other languages to transform your ideas into code.
 Further, Python comes with extensive standard libraries, and has a powerful datatypes such as lists, sets and dictionaries.
 These really help to organize